 Psalm 145 – Praising God for Who He Is and What He Does

-This Psalm is titled, A Praise of David.
-Though Psalm 86 was called A Prayer of David, this is the only on titled A Praise of David, and it is a summit peak of praise.
+This psalm is titled A Praise of David.
+Though Psalms 17 and 86 were also called A Prayer of David, this is the only one titled APraise of David, and it is a high point of praise.
 “Psalm 145 is indeed a monumental praise psalm, a fit summary of all David had learned about God during a long lifetime of following hard after the Almighty.”
 (James Montgomery Boice)

 “In Jewish practice this psalm was recited twice in the morning and once in the evening service.
-The Talmud commends all who repeat it three times a day as having a share in the world to come (Ber 4b).”
-(VanGemeren)
+The Talmud commends all who repeat it three times a day as having a share in the world to come.”
+(Willem VanGemeren)

 A. Learning to praise God.